PsiBorg

 The use of telematics in electric vehicles helps to generate reports on complete charging sessions of the vehicles that might have gone through their lifetime.
 The charging report includes the time duration, location of the charger station, and percentage of charge received by the vehicles.

-Electric vehicle remote monitoring system with telematics not only monitors and analyzes the data of electric vehicle performance but also concentrates on behavioural data of EV drivers.
-Telematics offers instant feedback to fleet managers through IoT smartphone apps on driver’s behaviour changes to improve vehicle safety.
+Electric vehicle remote monitoring system with telematics not only monitors and analyzes the data of electric vehicle performance but also concentrates on behavioral data of EV drivers.
+Telematics offers instant feedback to fleet managers through IoT smartphone apps on driver behavior changes to improve vehicle safety.

 The use of the high amount of data and the fact that all of it is sent over a network makes this data vulnerable to cyber-attacks and data thefts.
 Therefore, the IoT networks that EV system data is based on should be strengthened and made more foolproof